Auyl: 2000–2015

 The Auyl party formed in its 1st Congress on 30 January 2000 as the Auyl Peasant Social Democratic Party where Mazhilis MP Gani Qaliev was elected as the party's chairman.
 There were over 10,000 party members, mainly agriculture workers and farm managers.
 The party was eventually renamed into the Auyl Kazakhstani Social Democratic Party.
 It went through registrations in March 2000, March 2002, and April 2003.

 The party participated for the first time in the 2004 Kazakh legislative election where it received on 1.7 of the vote and won no seats.

-In the 2007 general elections, the Auyl campaigned on the issues of low standard of living, pointing out that residents in rural areas' incomes are 2 to 3 times lower than average salary and from there, the Auyl called for increase of monthly income of more than 30,000 tenge per person.
+In the 2007 general elections, the Auyl campaigned on the issues of low standard of living, pointing out that residents in rural areas' incomes are two to three times lower than average salary; from there, the Auyl called for increase of monthly income of more than 30,000 tenge per person.
 The party pledged to implement policies that would make every person in Kazakhstan feel like a "full citizen".
 In the electoral results, the Auyl received 1.51% of the vote, failing to break the 7% electoral threshold, which was unable to enter the Mazhilis, along with all other contesting parties latter ruling Nur Otan party.

 After the announcement of a snap 2011 presidential elections, the party's chief of staff, Janibek Nagimetov, said that the Auyl would nominate its candidate.
 But the party subsequently did not participate in these elections.

-On 2 December 2011, at the 8th Auyl Extraordinary Congress held in Astana which was attended by over 120 delegates.
+On 2 December 2011, at the eighth Auyl Extraordinary Congress held in Astana which was attended by over 120 delegates.
 The party list as candidates for MP's of the Mazhilis for the 2012 general elections included 23 people who were cultural figures, academicians, scientists, heads of farms.
 According to the approved platform of the party, the main tasks were “a food basket for rural residents and the provision of clean drinking water along with the development of rural infrastructure (construction and repair of housing, schools, hospitals, roads)”.
 On 10 December, the Central Election Commission (OSK) registered the party list, which included 18 people.
 On 17 January 2012, the OSK announced the final results of the elections where the Auyl gained 1.19% and did not enter the Parliament.
 In a statement signed by the chairman of the Auyl, Gani Qaliev, it was noted that the elections were held without surprises.
 “Everyone knew that the Nur Otan party of power, headed by the Leader of the Nation [Nursultan Nazarbayev] would win."

-On 26 August 2015, at the 10th Extraordinary Congress, Gani Qaliev resigned as chairman and was succeeded by Äli Bektaev who was elected as the new chairman of Auyl.
+On 26 August 2015, at the tenth Extraordinary Congress, Gani Qaliev resigned as chairman and was succeeded by Äli Bektaev who was elected as the new chairman of Auyl.